 How soon can I expect my child to reduce or discontinue stimulant medication?

 We recommend approval, and close coordination with your pediatrician or pediatric psychiatrist in a plan of titrating down in dosages.
 We rely on the parents for careful monitoring of changes, and frequent feedback to us.
 Wherever possible, our team will be in touch with your pediatrician to discuss this.
 Not all patients can totally discontinue prescription drugs – this must be evaluated on a case-by-case basis.

 Are the treatment sessions painful, or unpleasant?

 The children coming in actually enjoy their work.
 Sometimes we have difficulty tearing them away.
 What’s not to like?
 They’re playing games, or performing interesting tasks on computer, controlled by their minds!
 They totally get that this is cutting edge integration of technology and mind development.
 Plus, they generally come away feeling calmer and more in control, which is very rewarding.

 Is it possible to identify an actual cause, and cure my child?

-Many possible causes for ADD/ADHD are pointed to, including: incidents in birthing involving brief deprivation of oxygen, genetics, substances taken during pregnancy, nutritional deficiencies, and genetics.
-It is not curable, but the symptoms tend to abate as the child matures.
-In most cases, the functional approach works best – improve attention, organization and impulse control, and it will be less crucial to identify the cause.
+Many possible causes for ADD/ADHD are pointed to in recent research, including: inflammatory process in the brain, incidents in birthing involving brief deprivation of oxygen, genetics, substances taken during pregnancy, and nutritional deficiencies.
+It is generally not curable, but the symptoms can be made much more malleable to the patient, giving her/him better control.

 To find out if our Team can help a member of your family, call us now: